 Choose between a half-mile walking trail around Rice Lake or a switch-back trail up the hillside.
 Take a swim in the lake after your hike or relax on nearby picnic tables or beach areas.

-This protected refugeincludes five nature trails of different lengths to hike through woodlands, grasslands, and other scenic areas including Lake Darling to view the diverse wildlife population.
+This protected refuge includes five nature trails of different lengths to hike through woodlands, grasslands, and other scenic areas, including Lake Darling, to view the diverse wildlife population.

-Des Lacs National Wildlife Refuge offers hiking trails that allow visitors to experience the natural beauty of North Dakota.
+The Des Lacs National Wildlife Refuge offers hiking trails that allow visitors to experience the natural beauty of North Dakota.
 The trails wind through a variety of habitats, including grasslands, wetlands, and forests, and offer opportunities for wildlife viewing and birdwatching.

 Begin your journey through Audubon National Wildlife Refuge at the north end of the visitor center on the Prairie Nature Trail.
 The beginning of the path is paved with the half-mile extension of gravel tying back to the paved portion.